UDT-ITF/website/source/api/index.md

 #### 2.2.3 Accessing historical editions
 An ITF text resource MAY change over time, allowing updates, corrections or the addition of new versions of a text.
-In ITF terminology, each change constitutes a new /"edition/" of the text resource.
+In ITF terminology, each change constitutes a new "edition" of the text resource.
 In order to resolve text references correctly, an ITF-compliant text service that supports multiple editions MUST provide a mechanism for accessing these earlier editions.